▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Observation

 In general, the races with pedigree use a much smaller gene pool for breeding than domestic cats and, therefore, are at increased risk of developing inherited disorders.
-It also, a number of pedigree breeds “newer” are derived from crosses between one or more races “Older”, and in these situations hereditary problems seen in older breeds are likely to be perpetuated within newer breeds.
+It also, A number of "newer" pedigree breeds are derived from crosses between one or more "older" breeds., and in these situations hereditary problems seen in older breeds are likely to be perpetuated within newer breeds.

 Grooming